MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/vm-metrics.md

 VM metrics for a Build can be enabled in two ways, depending on how a Build is created:

-1. Using Game Manager, you can enable the "Enable VM Metrics (preview)" checkbox on the "New Build" page.
+1. Using Game Manager, you can enable the "Virtual machine metrics preview" checkbox on the "New Build" Game Manager page.
 2. Using the [PlayFab Multiplayer Servers API](https://docs.microsoft.com/rest/api/playfab/multiplayer), you can set the property "IsEnabled" to true in the following API objects:
   - [InstrumentationConfiguration in the CreateBuildWithManagedContainer API call](https://docs.microsoft.com/rest/api/playfab/multiplayer/multiplayer-server/create-build-with-managed-container#instrumentationconfiguration) for a Windows Build with containers
   - [InstrumentationConfiguration in the CreateBuildWithProcessBasedServer API call](https://docs.microsoft.com/rest/api/playfab/multiplayer/multiplayer-server/create-build-with-process-based-server#instrumentationconfiguration) for a process-based Windows Build